-Because of the value of Red Snapper, there have been state and federal law restrictions placed on the species.
-In recent years, new laws were put into effect that will offer a much longer and more fruitful Snapper Season to for-hire vessels, while tightening up on private vessels.
+Because of the value of Red Snapper, there have been State and Federal law restrictions placed on the species.
+In recent years, new laws were put into effect that will offer a much longer and more fruitful Snapper season to for-hire vessels, while tightening up on private vessels.
 Here is what you need to know about the 2019 Florida Red Snapper Season.

-Gulf red snapper, Photo by Geeklikepi/Wikimedia Commons
+Gulf Red Snapper, Photo by Geeklikepi via Wikimedia Commons

 Over the years, Red Snapper have been over-fished due to its inherent value.
 Florida lawmakers have since instituted certain rules to help in growing the population back to normal numbers.
 There are different laws for the Gulf of Mexico and the Atlantic, the following are strictly based on laws created for fishing for Red Snapper in the Gulf of Mexico.

 Minimum size limits are put into effect to assure that juvenile Snapper are able to grow and reproduce in the off-season.
-The minimum size limit on Red Snapper is 16 inches
+The minimum size limit on Red Snapper is 16 inches.

 For a full list of rules, visit Florida Fish and Wildlife Conservation Commission's Recreational Regulations

-Florida state waters are from shore to 9 nautical miles into the Gulf of Mexico, and 3 nautical miles into the Atlantic.
+Florida State waters are from shore to 9 nautical miles into the Gulf of Mexico, and 3 nautical miles into the Atlantic.
 Anywhere past that is considered Federal waters.
-Florida Red Snapper Season lengths vary depending on where the fish is caught with a 2 per person daily bag limit (included in the 10 per harvester per day state snapper aggregate bag limit).
+Florida Red Snapper Season lengths vary depending on where the fish is caught with a 2 per person daily bag limit (included in the 10 per harvester per day State Snapper aggregate bag limit).